denten-books/plain-text/5-screen.md

 To complicate matters, human vision is more sensitive to rapid motion at the periphery of vision, in a mechanism likely evolved to provide swift response to predator attack [@burr_temporal_1981; @didyk_perceptually-motivated_2010].
-As humans move closer to their screens (when sitting in front of a computer monitor, fore example), more of the image enters the field of peripheral vision, making the viewer more sensitive to screen flicker.
-When sitting close to the screen, the flicker can become more noticeable because more of moving image enters the sensitive area of peripheral vision more adept at perceiving rapid movement.
+As humans move closer to their screens---when sitting in front of a computer monitor, fore example---more of the image enters the field of peripheral vision, making the viewer more sensitive to screen flicker.
+When sitting close to the screen, the flicker can become more noticeable because more of the moving image enters the sensitive area of peripheral vision adept at perceiving rapid movement.

 Furthermore, being closer to the screen increases the angular velocity of any depicted moving object.
 When viewed from afar, the movement of several inches